 It makes me believe Kurt Cobain when he wrote: “what else can I say?/everyone is gay.”

 It’s known as speed stacking.
 It passes the litmus test of sports, in that you cannot speed stack while drinking or smoking.
 (Sorry, PGA and PBA.)

-Competitive eating qualifies as sport.
+Competitive eating qualifies as a sport.
 Should speed stacking?
-They award a cup for it, which is funny, if you think about it.
+They award a cup for it, which is funny if you think about it.
 You stack cups to win a cup, but only if you’re the best.
 It’s legit, though.

 I have a tough enough time balancing a cup of soda and a handful of gingersnaps.
 If you can do this, you’re a sportsman.